rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 And as we'll see, this is no accident.

 ## Mythologies

 Technically, the word *angel* means a messenger of God.
-As such, it can best be thought of as a role.
+As such, it can best be thought of as a role, like a job title.
 However when talking of angels we typically are not referring to a job title.
 We are referring to spiritual beings.
 We think of demons as evil spirits.
 If we believe in God then we typically view demons as fallen angels, fallen from God's grace.

 The Bible, and the gospels in particular, are filled with references to angels and demons.
 Yet there's also references to other spiritual beings such as thrones, dominions, and principalities.